-Weather: Strong winds on the Auckland Harbour Bridge early today
+Strong gusts in Auckland could close harbour bridge today

-Auckland motorists are being warned of strong winds on the harbour bridge early this morning.
+Strong winds forecast in Auckland around lunch time could see lanes on the harbour bridge - or the entire bridge itself - closed for safety reasons.

-The Waka Kotahi NZ Transport Agency issued an alert for drivers using State Highway 1 and the bridge at 6.15am.
+A strong wind alert was issued by Waka Kotahi NZ Transport Agency at 6.15am, warning motorists using State Highway 1 heading to the bridge to be extra careful this morning.

 "Please obey the speed signs.
 Take extra care, especially if you are in a high-sided vehicle or riding a motorcycle."